The Community Trailblazer

 As an educator, Dr. Culbreth believes that students should be afforded every opportunity to obtain a quality education.
 Through teaching, mentoring, guiding and advising, etc., she focuses on student success by ensuring that educational journeys are unique, rewarding and prepare students to achieve goals with a focus on life-long learning.
 Through the development and implementation of Dr. Culbreth’s CLARE Concept, she has been instrumental in helping numerous students reach higher ground as critical thinkers, capable of applying logic, analytical and reasoning skills, along with ethics.
 Her Student Success Plan has been a valuable tool for students to help identify their academic, career and personal goals.
 She also created S.U.C.C.E.S.S.
 Mentoring, a group created to support students as they travel on their educational journeys.

 In the classroom, Dr. Culbreth focuses on using innovative technology, developing academically rich curriculum, projects, assignments, and other assessments.
 She believes that students should develop and apply critical thought processes, think out of the box, develop college-level writing skills, demonstrate that they understand and can apply learning concepts, theories and terms to the real world as well as develop the knowledge, skills and abilities that will enable them to hit the ground running, and obtain and retain employment.
-She developed the College Prepared Workforce Ready Instruction Methodology (2015) as an instructional tool.
+In 2015, she developed the College Prepared Workforce Ready Instruction Methodology as an instructional tool.
 Dr. Culbreth draws upon her experiences in corporate America, academia, the non-profit sector, public and private business and industry to develop programs and curriculum in alignment with the needs of the twenty-first century workforce.
-She is currently completing a book on student success and a book on developing quality business degree programs in alignment with twenty-first century industry and business needs.
+She is currently completing books on student success and developing quality business degree programs in alignment with twenty-first century industry and business needs.

 Dr. Culbreth's mentoring experiences span 36 years working with young people in various settings.
 In 2002, she developed the Elex Intellectual Society where she served a as mentor for students enrolled in her online courses.
 Through the Society, Dr. Culbreth provided personal, academic and career mentoring to students.
-She began providing mentoring to young people in the community where she lived in 2004 and continues to provide mentoring services focusing on teenage girls and young women of color.
-She developed the PACE Mentoring Program in 2018 which is a program of the National Girls and Women of Color Council, Inc. PACE, which is a global mentoring program, will launch on September 7, 2018 and will offer one-to-one, group and e-mentoring to teens and young women.
-The e-mentoring component will be offered globally.
+She developed the PACE Mentoring Program in 2018 which is a program of the National Girls and Women of Color Council, Inc. PACE, which is a global mentoring program, launched in September of 2018 and offers one-to-one, group and e-mentoring to teens and young women.

 The Business Professional

-Professionally, Dr. Culbreth is the managing partner at Culbreth, Jung & Severino, a consulting firm specializing in colorism, race, diversity, education, business, management and human resource management.
-Dr. Culbreth's experiences include over 15 years working with clients throughout the United States and internationally.
+Professionally, Dr. Culbreth is the managing partner at Culbreth & Associates a consulting firm specializing in colorism, race, diversity, education, business, management, legal services and human resource management.
+Dr. Culbreth's experiences include over 16 years working with clients throughout the United States and internationally.

 As a business consultant, areas of expertise include colorism, racial complexity and unity, performance management, human resource management, training and development, workflow processes and procedures, policy development, legal research (memorandums of law, office memorandums and briefs) administrative leadership, intraracial diversity, interracial diversity, cultures of inclusion, grant writing, management and administration, business ethics, non-profit management, multiculturalism, employee relations, equal employment opportunity, employment discrimination, training and development, organizational culture and behavior, and organizational development, leadership and management.